 A series of budget option reports were presented to Scrutiny Meetings in the week beginning 2 November, which describe a programme of approximately £52 million cuts, in order that these can be delivered in time for April 2021/22.
 The reports also outline the potential for further cuts but does not give details of these.

 Macc have launched a campaign to highlight the importance of the Manchester voluntary, community and social enterprise sector to the city with an aim to secure sufficient future funding.
-The benefits the sector can bring include:
+A video giving details of the campaign can be found below:

 Manchester has some of the worst health outcomes in the UK and Europe.
 The only way to change this is to focus on prevention.
 The VCSE sector has a critical impact on people’s health and wellbeing.
 If it is reduced in size then this will inevitably impact on the pressure on the statutory sector including waiting lists and people being unable to leave hospital.
 It will also have long-term impacts on the overall levels of illness in the city.